 If the Underlying Securities are or include units in a listed trust (e.g. STW), distributions from the trust should have the same character as the amounts derived by the trust (e.g. they may include capital gains, foreign tax credits or franked dividends).
-The tax composition of distributions from trusts is generally available from the relevant entities or their websites.
+The tax composition of distributions from trusts is contained in the Annual Distribution Statement for the relevant trust or stapled security, to be issued by Westpac once the underlying issuer has released these details.
 You should refer to the Tax section of the relevant PDS for further details on the tax treatment of these distributions.

 Things you should know.
 This Summary is provided for information purposes only and does not constitute tax advice.
 Westpac Banking Corporation does not provide taxation adviser for assistance when preparing your return.
 This Guide is based on current tax laws and interpretations and has been prepared with the assistance of KPMG.
-The information contained in this Guide is current as at 12 September 2014.
+The information contained in this Guide is current as at 7 August 2015.